Noah Cyrus Dresses As Kim Kardashian In Low-Hanging Gold Dress For Halloween Snaps

 Noah, 20, stood in front of a white backdrop as she modeled the shimmering gold dress.
 The garment featured thin straps that showed off her toned arms and shoulders, as well as a deep neckline that gave fans a peek at her ample cleavage.

 The ensemble fit snugly around her midsection and clung to her hips.
 The skirt fell high on her thighs as it flashed her long, lean legs.
-Noah she did her best to make Kim’s iconic facial expressions and even threw up a peace sign while posing for the camera.
+Noah did her best to make Kim’s iconic facial expressions, and even threw up a peace sign while posing for the camera.

-Noah added the perfect accessories to complete her glam costume, sporting a glittery choker around her neck and some matching bracelets on her wrists.
-She also added multiple rings and carried a dazzling gold handbag.
+She added the perfect accessories to complete her glam costume, sporting a glittery choker around her neck and some matching bracelets on her wrists.
+She rocked multiple rings and carried a dazzling gold handbag as well.

-Noah pushed her hip out and puckered her lips as she rocked the outfit.
+Noah pushed her hip out and puckered her lips as she slayed in the outfit.
 She arched her back a bit and really tried to get into character.

 The “July” singer wore her long, dark hair pulled up in a ponytail high on top of her head — one of Kim’s signature looks.
 The strands were styled in loose waves that hung down her back and rolled over her shoulder.